 The ALine Studio team had the great privilege of completing a corridor redesign at 336 West End Avenue.
 This remarkable 20-story pre-war residential building is located at the corner of West End Avenue and West 76th Street in Manhattan.

 Converted to co-op in 1972, we found much of the décor from the Art Deco period had been preserved in the common areas.
 The corridor walls were the original plaster and were cast with ornate emblems of land and sea, often abstract in nature.
-Throughout the nearly 90 years of its existence, attempts to skim coat the walls while preserving these beautiful bits of the building’s history had left these emblems misshapen and unattractive.
+Throughout the nearly 90 years of its existence, attempts to skim coat the walls while preserving these beautiful bits of the building’s history had left these emblems misshapen.
 Along the top of the walls was old traditional picture rail, and above it the coax and fiber optic wires were visibly exposed.
 The existing baseboards were a thick heavy terrazzo, much of which had been painted many times.

 The fate of these historic ornate walls was a contentious part of this project for the Board.
 Our team worked through much of the design process without a cohesive plan for the corridor walls.
 The first design proposal set forth a plan to preserve the existing walls and repair the cast emblems.
 We looked at various options to employ preservation strategies such as gilding to paint and highlight these delicate emblems, integrating them into the new design.